Pupster1569/Pi-Pico-W-Weather-Station/README.md

 Power is supplied to the modules via the Pico's 3.3V pin and ground is supplied by any of the Pico's ground pins

 You are free to use these files as you wish.
-I do however ask that if you re-upload it you credit it me
+I do however ask that if you decide to re-upload it, please credit it me :)